1QB-Information-Technologies/ccvm/README.md

 ## Quickstart

-1. Once you have cloned the repo, install dependencies using
+1. Once you have cloned the repo, install dependencies by navigating into the top-level directory of the repository and running

 ```
  pip install . --user